Anheurystics/Wyatt/docs/TUTORIAL.md

 <div style="page-break-after: always;"></div>

 ## Part 2.5: Indexing
-Since shapes are defined using triangles, defining more complex shapes (in this example, a square) would require us to specify six vertices.
-In some cases, this means specifying redundant data (ie. if two vertices are specified with the same attributes)
+Since shapes are defined using triangles, defining more complex shapes (in this example, a quad) would require specifying six vertices.
+In some cases, this means having redundant data (ie. if two vertices are specified with the same attributes)
 ```js
 func init() {
     tri.pos += [1.0, -1.0, 0.0], [-1.0, 1.0, 0.0], [-1.0, -1.0, 0.0],